What is Alcatraz East?

 Alcatraz East is a crime museum featuring an in-depth look at American crime history, which includes artifacts from lots of different eras and topics, not just the penitentiary on Alcatraz Island.

-The museum has five galleries: History of Crime, Crime Scene Investigation, The Consequence of Crime, Crime Fighting and Pop Culture.
+The museum has five galleries: History of Crime, The Consequence of Crime, Crime Scene Investigation, Crime Fighting and Pop Culture/Counterfeit Crimes.

 From white-collar crimes, to Old West gunslingers, the museum features original artifacts from Jesse James to Whitey Bulger.
 Things to watch for include the famous O.J.
 Simpson chase Bronco, John Dillinger’s death mask, Al Capone’s rosary, a submachine gun from the movie Scarface, and Ted Bundy’s VW Beetle.
 Within those galleries are 28 topic areas with interactive exhibits and over 500 authentic artifacts that the entire family can enjoy.